Indian gas giant looks at N.B. facility

-“For half the cost of a new export facility, it could be turned around,” said Phillip Knoll, who heads Corridor Resources Inc.
+“For half the cost of a new export facility, it could be turned around,” said Phillip Knoll, who heads

 “There are several facilities in the U.S. that were import terminals that are being converted, as we speak, to export terminals.”